rolandoislas/RandomRamblings/_posts/2017-11-21-tf2-damage-comparison.md

 > But what about the projectile reflection!?

 Timing!
 Time those rockets or grenades.
 Did that airblast just go off?
 Fire!
- Just like there is more than one cosmetic slot, there is also more that one weapon slot.
-A shotgun is the secondary slot can help with those reflecting pyros and do not forget that sticky bombs are more difficult for a pyro to deal with.
+ Just like there is more than one cosmetic slot, there is also more than one weapon slot.
+A shotgun in the secondary slot can help with those reflecting pyros and do not forget that sticky bombs are more difficult for a pyro to deal with.